While working in China as an English teacher, I’ve learned that some university students cheat in exams.

 Every student wants a good grade but there is a lot more pressure on students in China compared to the UK, for example.

-In the UK, employers look at factors like interpersonal skills, problem-solving and critical thinking abilities.
+In the UK, where I'm from, employers look at factors like interpersonal skills, problem-solving and critical thinking abilities.
 In China, however, a student’s final grade is of paramount importance.